Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 found [here](https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html).

 Your project should only use standard java libraries (imported from java.\*) or any libraries we provided with your repo.
-Your final submission for the Phase 2 Autograder and Checkoff should not use any external libraries other than the ones provided in the skeleton.
+Your final submission for 3B and 3C should not use any external libraries other than the ones provided in the skeleton.

 **IMPORTANT NOTE: Do NOT use static variables unless they have the final keyword!
 In 2018, many students ran into major debugging issues by trying to use static variables.
 Static non-final variables add a huge amount of complexity to a system.
-Additionally, do not call `System.exit()` in `interactWithInputString` as this will cause the autograder to exit and fail.**
+Additionally, do not call `System.exit()` in `getWorldFromInput` as this will cause the autograder to exit and fail.**

-## Phase 1: World Generation
+## 3A: World Generation

 As mentioned above, the first goal of the project will be to write a world generator.
 The requirements for your world are listed below:

 - The world must be a 2D grid, drawn using our tile engine.
-The tile engine is described in [lab12](../../lab/lab11).
+The tile engine is described in [lab11](../../lab/lab11).
 - The world must be pseudo-randomly generated.
-Pseudo-randomness is discussed in lab 12.
+Pseudo-randomness is discussed in lab 11.
 - The generated world must include distinct rooms and hallways, though it may also include outdoor spaces.
 - At least some rooms should be rectangular, though you may support other shapes as well.
 - Your world generator must be capable of generating hallways that include turns (or equivalently, straight hallways